Western Galleries

 PROVENANCE

 1> Charles T. Walter, late 1880's personal library collection sticker label #26 on inside cover.
-Mr Walter was manager & editor of St. Johnsbury Republican Vermont newspaper, & book author.
+Mr Walter was an author and long time editor of the St. Johnsbury Republican Vermont newspaper.

 2> Hand signed on inside front cover: